 I believe there are other enterprising women like me that love the entrepreneurial world and deeply care about their family’s money situation, but who only want to pursue a business only if and to the extent that God directs them.
 So often it is about finding alignment with God’s will, saying yes to the best, not just the good.
 We must create boundaries to protect priorities.

 The Wholehearted Homemaker is here to equip and encourage you to embrace, excel and enjoy your role as mom and homemaker.

 That includes support around the Christian faith, motherhood, marriage, pregnancy, balancing your passions and financial pursuits, common emotional struggles for women, wife challenges, biblical womanhood, money (because it does matter!) and even fitness.
 After all, self care greatly impacts our energy and effectiveness of our daily lives.

-If you want to stay connected, I have a treat for you.
-Not only can you receive biblical encouragement, insight and inspiration to your inbox once a month but ALSO you can receive the Spiritual Growth Guide that includes 10 tips to experience greater life change through whatever you do to grow spiritually.
+I’d love to stay connected.
+Thanks to the internet, we can do that through e-mail.
+And because I love to treat my friends, I have a bonus treat for you if you want to join my Wholehearted Homemaker email list.
+Not only will you receive biblical encouragement, insight and inspiration to your inbox about once a month but you will ALSO receive my Spiritual Growth Guide.
+This guide includes 10 tips to experience greater life change through whatever you do to grow spiritually.
 It's easy to check things off a box, but taking that head knowledge into your heart and living differently...that's how you get lit up for Jesus!